sagemath/trac_to_gh/Issue 8996.md

 # Issue 8996: @ character is usernames is problematic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8996

 Original creator: ddrake